devanshi7799/Js-Form-Validator/README.md

 # Js-Form-Validator

 This is a simple form validator project made using vanilla javascript.
-It contains validations for the following:
+It contains the following validations:

 1. Non empty input fields.
 2. Valid Email address.